akareddy04/ProductivityDiscordBot/README.md

 ## Credits

-This bot was developed by Anirav Kareddy for the purpose of enhancing productivity and task management in Discord communities.
+This bot was developed by Anirav Kareddy for the purpose of enhancing productivity, task management, and collarborative work